 The Chilean Andes and Argentine Andes form most of the border between the countries of Chile and Argentina and make up the highest section of the mountain range.

-3D map of South America and the Andes Mountain range
+3D map depicting South America and the Andes Mountain range

 The Central Andes comprise a region of abrupt environmental contrasts: arid along the west coast, with a steep ascent to volcanoes and glacierized massifs above 5,000 m (16,400 ft) and an equally abrupt descent eastward to the tropical rain forests of the Amazon.

-The line of permanent snow becomes higher in elevation with decreasing latitude in the Southern Andes.
-A line of active volcanoes along with enormous ice fields and numerous lakes form fertile valleys called vegas.
+The permanent snow line increases elevation with decreasing latitude in the Southern Andes.
+A line of active volcanoes, enormous ice fields, and numerous lakes form fertile valleys called vegas.
 Magnificent and impenetrable forests grow on both sides of these cordilleras.

 Flora and Fauna